 The full scale-model of Nipponbashi, which is at the entrance of the permanent exhibit on the 6th floor, is almost like a symbol of the Edo Tokyo Museum.
 Once you walk across this bridge, the exhibit begins.

-From the Edo Period up until the present day Tokyo, Nipponbashi and the surrounding area are said to be at the heart of the Japanese economy.
 While walking across the bridge, take in the view of the exhibits downstairs - you will feel as though you have time travelled back to the Edo Period.

 On the left hand side downstairs is a beautiful yose, or a public entertainment hall, in which people of Edo enjoyed rakugo, manzai, music, and so on.